What is Camphill?

 Some of our communities are located in urban places, where we run shops and cafes that sell our farm or garden produce, crafts, and baked goods.

-Honouring the natural kingdom and spiritual world that nurture and sustain us is an essential component of Camphill life.
-We uphold Christian values in our Sunday services and Bible evenings.
-We are very much conscious of the seasons of the year and celebrate their festivals in various ways, through plays or harvest offerings, music or dancing in the halls, or just through a few moments of prayer and silence.
+Honouring nature and the spiritual world that nurture and sustain us is an essential component of Camphill life.
+We are very much conscious of the seasons of the year and celebrate their festivals in various ways, through plays or harvest offerings, music or dancing in the halls, or just through moments of silence.

 We meet each other as individuals and form a community working together in the households and workshops, whether it is in the bakery, pottery or weaving shop, or in the farm or garden.
 By helping each other fulfil a task, we enrich ourselves and empower the other to develop further in their own special way.

 Through our daily work we follow a rhythm of awaking to life and carrying out what needs to be done in the course of the day.
 And in the evening when we go back to our houses, we settle back to reflect on our deeds and prepare for the next day's challenges.

 This website provides more information about the Camphill Communities in Ireland for anyone interested in learning more about our work - for prospective volunteers from abroad, local volunteers, students taking a gap year, or for those who have a relative with special needs.